emilycheatham/Project2Quiz/README.md

 At present no sound is used.
 It was considered having the theme tune as background music, but it was deemed not to add much to the experience and the image to mute the sound was out of place in the header, with the minimalistic logo.
 Sounds for getting the answer correct or wrong was considered, but no relevant sound could be found.

-### Name
-An option for the user to input their name.
-This would allow for the results page to be personalised to the user.

-#

 I would use the site I found at the end of my project, Toptal [Colorfilter](https://www.toptal.com/designers/colorfilter/)to improve access for those with colour-blindness.